GuanJinNL/Robust_Optimization_Risk_Measures/README.md

 ```
 Prelec_Portfolio.ipynb
 ```
-The .py files are files that contain functions which are needed in the experiments.
+The .py files are support files that contain functions which are needed in the experiments.
 See the comments in these files for further details.